Dustin Martin: Ambassadorial roles

-In 2018 Martin became the new face of Bonds underwear.
-At the same time he signed a new four-year contract extension to become the first Australian on a multi-year personal sponsorship deal with European sportswear brand, Puma.
+In 2018, Martin became the new face of Bonds underwear.
+At the same time, he signed a new four-year contract extension to become the first Australian on a multi-year personal sponsorship deal with European sportswear brand Puma.
 That deal was terminated by Martin in April 2019, however, after the brand stopped offering his preferred playing shoe.
 Martin has also done promotions with Foxtel and Bang & Olufsen since the end of the 2017 season.
+In 2025, Martin became an ambassador for luxury car dealership Cavalo Prestige and men's skincare brand Trademark Skin.

 Other issues

 In 2022, a video from 2015 of Martin groping a woman surfaced on social media, with the AFL investigating the incident.